bigscience-workshop/bigscience/data/export.md

 ## Automated upload to the hub

-One a repo has been cloned and is used as a destination for checkpoints and log files, the following process will automatically push any new files into it.
+Once a repo has been cloned and is used as a destination for checkpoints and log files, the following process will automatically push any new files into it.

-1. Once you need to auth the application - use the `bigscience-bot` user, so that it doesn't interfere with your work.
+1. Auth.

-If there is already `.hub_info.json` in the `tools` dir, you can skip this step - we are sharing the same `bigscience-bot` so if someone has set it up, you don't need to re-run the auth.
+Typically you can skip directly to the stage 2 as stage 1 should already work.

-Only if `tools/.hub_info.json` is not there, proceed with the current step.
+We use a shared auth file located at `$six_ALL_CCFRWORK/auth/.hub_info.json` for all processes syncing to the hub.
+We use a special account of the `bigscience-bot` user so that the process doesn't depend on personal accounts.

-Once you have the login and password, and email, run:
+If for some reason you need to override this shared file with a different auth data for a specific project, simply run:

 ```
 tools/hub-auth.py
 ```

-which creates `tools/.hub_info.json` with the username, email and then auth token locally.
-Anybody can do it.
-It will be the same token, specific to the `bigscience-bot` user.
+And enter login and password, and email, at prompt.
+This will create `tools/.hub_info.json` with the username, email and then auth token locally.

 2. Now for each tracking repo, run the script with the desired pattern, e.g.: